Peter Dovbush

 Revue Roumaine de Mathématiques Pures et Appliqué.
 LXVII(1‐2), 45‐49, (2022) PDF

-In this paper, as an application of Zalcman’s lemma in Cn\mathbf{C}^{n} we give a sufficient condition for normality of a family of holomorphic functions of several complex variables, which generalizes previous known one‐dimensional results of H. L. Royden, W. Schwick, and P. Lappan.
+In this paper, as an application of Zalcman’s lemma in Cn\mathbb{C}^{n} we give a sufficient condition for normality of a family of holomorphic functions of several complex variables, which generalizes previous known one‐dimensional results of H. L. Royden, W. Schwick, and P. Lappan.

 Generalization of Lohwater‐Pommerenke’s